 The referring doctor can fax, mail, or use the online referral form for a consultation request.
 A referral/consultation request should include:

 - Patient background and history in the context of neurological concern(s), and contact information

 - Specific concerns related to your patient's neurological health and cognitive ability

 - Any specific questions regarding your patient's neurocognition

 - Any questions pertaining to guardianship of the patient if necessary

-- Any questions pertaining to capacity/competency of the patient if necessary
+- Any questions pertaining to capacity of the patient if necessary

 Please note that pre-certification for insurance must be obtained by the referring provider.

-If the patient and/or doctor are outside the UK HealthCare system or the patient is being referred from UK Psychiatry, please send reports and records relevant to the patient's health as available.
-Our team will triage referrals once all the information is received.
+If the patient and/or doctor are outside the UK HealthCare system or if the patient is being referred from UK Psychiatry, please send reports and records relevant to the patient's health.
+Our team will triage referrals once all information is received.
 The patient or patient's guardian will be contacted within one week to schedule an appointment.
 No special forms need to be filled out.
 Depending on referral issues, a half-day is reserved for each patient, so the number of appointments is limited.

 UK HealthCare prioritizes the health and safety of the patient first and foremost.
 Our assessment procedure has been modified to adhere to Centers for Disease Control and Prevention’s COVID-19 guidelines and/or requirements of Kentucky Department for Public Health and/or UK HealthCare policies.
 Test administration during the pandemic is adjusted to balance patient safety and assessment validity per recommendations published by the neuropsychology Inter-Organizational Practice Committee (IOPC, 2020).